lsndr/yuow/README.md

 ### Implementation

-In order to write a data mapper for `Yuow`, you will need to extend an abstract `DataMapper` class exported from `Yuow` package.
+Your data mapper must extend an abstract `DataMapper` class exported from `Yuow` package.

 There are only three required abstract methods: `insert`, `update` and `delete`.
 Selection is also a necessary operation, but it is not as trivial as others, so you will need to implement it on your own.